PythonLinks/letsencrypt-mosquitto/README.md

    To run it in the background, use -*d*.
    *letsencrypt* is where the lets encrypt certificates and keys are stored.
    <br>
-   *caddyfile* is what you edit to change how the web server works
+   *caddy* is where caddy stores its config file and certificates
    <br>
-   *mosquitto.conf.template* is what you edit to change the configuration of the  <br>
-                             configuration of the mosquitto broker.
+   *mosquitto* is where the mosquitto configuration files are stored.
 ```
 You can then see where to find and edit the data volumes using
       docker volume inspect caddyfile